jesrui/althttpd-mirror/althttpd.md

 auxiliary files (databases or other content used by CGI, for example) in the document hierarchy as long as the filenames being with "." or "-".

+When althttpd returns a 404, it tries to determine whether the request is malicous and, if it believes so, it may optionally [temporarily block the client's IP](#ipshun).

 An exception:  Though althttpd normally returns 404 Not Found for any request with a path element beginning with ".", it does allow requests where the URI begins with "/.well-known/".
 File or directory names